cloudtoid/interprocess/README.md

 This library relies on [Named Semaphores][NamedSemaphoresDoc] To signal the existence of a new message to all message subscribers and to do it across process boundaries.
 Named semaphores are synchronization constructs accessible across processes.

-.NET Core 3.1 and .NET 6/7 do not support named semaphores on Unix-based OSs (Linux, macOS, etc.).
+.NET currently does not support named semaphores on Unix-based OSs (Linux, macOS, etc.).
 Instead we are using P/Invoke and relying on operating system's POSIX semaphore implementation. ([Linux](src/Interprocess/Semaphore/Linux/Interop.cs) and [MacOS](src/Interprocess/Semaphore/MacOS/Interop.cs) implementations).

 This implementation will be replaced with [`System.Threading.Semaphore`][SemaphoreDoc] once .NET adds support for named semaphores on all platforms.